Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 {{ find_chocolate_in }}

-To find objects I use the `find[...]` operation.
+To find objects, I use the `find[...]` operation.
 It is a vector of find operators.
 If it is empty, all the collection objects will be returned.

 **Response**: